google-github-actions/auth/docs/TROUBLESHOOTING.md

         token", it means admission into the Workload Identity Pool failed.
 Check your [**Attribute Conditions**][attribute-conditions].

-    -   If the error message inclues "Failed to generate OAuth 2.0 Access Token", it means Service Account Impersonation failed.
+    -   If the error message includes "Failed to generate OAuth 2.0 Access Token", it means Service Account Impersonation failed.
 Check your [**Service Account Impersonation**][sa-impersonation] settings and ensure the principalSet is correct.